Image Credit : Mickael Leger Photographie

 These tropical tortoises must not be hibernated but may experience a natural decline in activity over winter.
 They like to be maintained at 24-27 ºC (75-81 ºF) some will occasionally bask but the bask temperature needs to be no higher than 28 ºC (83 ºF).

 Constant access to clean water that they can soak in is a must.
 Please ensure the water is not deeper than halfway up their shell to prevent drowning.

 Humidity should be at least 70%.
-You can achieve that by ensuring that one of the hides are kept moist by misting or adding moistened sphagnum moss or terrarium moss.
+You can achieve that by ensuring that one of the hides is kept moist by misting or adding moistened sphagnum moss or terrarium moss.
 These tortoises appreciate a warm (like for a human baby) bath daily as babies and every week for adults.
-If the tortoises slowdown in the winter you can keep it slightly drier to mimic their dry season but the bathing and access to water is still important to keep them hydrated.
+If the tortoise’s slowdown in the winter, you can keep it slightly drier to mimic their dry season but the bathing and access to water is still important to keep them hydrated.

-Kinixys belliana are omnivorous and insectivorous and in the wild would eat snails, millipedes, slugs, and other insects-they love to chase down their food and catch their insects.
-When they hunt they lift their bodies high off the ground and move surprisingly fast.
-Other forms of protein can be offered too such as an occasional pinkie mouse (frozen and thawed) never live.
+Kinixys nogueyi are omnivorous and insectivorous and in the wild this species would eat snails, millipedes, slugs, and other insects-they love to chase down their food and catch insects.
+When they hunt, they lift their bodies high off the ground and move surprisingly fast.
+Other forms of protein can be offered too such as an occasional pinkie mouse (frozen and thawed never live)

 I offer tortoise Mazuri on a weekly basis for variation.
 I sprinkle a calcium and vitamin supplement on their feed on a twice weekly basis.

-The Kinixys species are fascinating to watch but they typically don’t appreciate being picked up frequently.
+The Kinixys species are fascinating to watch but they typically do not appreciate being picked up frequently.
 They do stress a little easier than some species so try to keep handling to a minimum and enjoy watching your secretive tortoise as they are an interesting species.